mvalles/data-structures/Documentation/Stack.md

 #  Stack
-Array-based data structure implementing `push` and `pop` operations on the top implementing a last-in,first-out, or LIFO, policy.
+Array-based data structure implementing `push` and `pop` operations on the top implementing a last-in, first-out, or LIFO, policy.

 ## Declaration